iMissile/Self.Writing/Notes/DataScience_notes.md

 ## R и 64 бит
+- [RcppInt64](https://dirk.eddelbuettel.com/code/rcpp.int64.html): Bindings for Passing integer64 To And From C++
 - [REALLY LARGE NUMBERS IN R](http://theautomatic.net/2019/08/16/really-large-numbers-in-r/).
 This post will discuss ways of handling huge numbers in R using the gmp package.
 - [In R is it better to use integer64, numeric, or character for large integer id numbers?](https://stackoverflow.com/questions/35171760/in-r-is-it-better-to-use-integer64-numeric-or-character-for-large-integer-id-n)
 - [R in a 64 bit world](http://www.win-vector.com/blog/2015/06/r-in-a-64-bit-world/)